The ETCC advisors provide strategic input and shares information to advance the ETCC’s purpose and goals. The advisory role includes:

 Building Technologies and Building-Grid Integration Programs

 As part of the Building Technologies program, PNNL researchers support the U.S. Department of Energy in ushering in new ideas and technologies to improve the efficiency of commercial and residential buildings.
-The research advances lighting technology, building controls, and diagnostics; helps make appliances more efficient; and influences home and building construction.
+The research advances lighting technology, building controls, and diagnostics; helps make appliances more efficient; and influences home and building design and construction through codes, standards and guidance.
 In tandem, PNNL building experts have longstanding leadership in transactive energy that provides the foundation for today’s vision for building-grid integration.
 This includes advancing technology development in areas such as control systems to manage building and home operations as well as data analytics and modeling.

 For more information, visit pnnl.gov/energy-efficiency.